demisto/content/Packs/QRCodeReader/Integrations/QRCodeReaderGoqrMe/README.md

 Read QR Code from image file.
-This integration was integrated and tested with version xx of QR Code Reader - goqr.me
+This integration was integrated and tested with version 1.0.0 of QR Code Reader - goqr.me
 ## Configure QR Code Reader - goqr.me on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.